Your search results

 For example, investors who sell a property without performing a 1031 exchange or who exceed the limits of the primary residence exclusion will still owe taxes on their profits.

 Additionally, depreciation recapture may apply to rental properties that were depreciated over time.
+This portion of the gain is taxed separately and can increase the total tax owed after a sale.

 Because real estate transactions can involve complex tax consequences, professional tax advice is often necessary when planning a sale.
+Working with experienced real estate professionals and tax advisors can help property owners plan ahead and reduce unexpected tax burdens when selling property.

 Frequently Asked Questions